GeorgePimpleton/module_testing/Test 3/README.md

 ### What this does
 The custom function is placed in a header/module interface file.

-FYI, the file extension I use for a C++ header is .hpp, for a C++ module interface is .cppm.
+FYI, the file extension I use for a C++ header is .hpp, for a C++ module interface is .ixx.  .ixx is used by Visual Studio, .cppm by Clang and .cxx by GCC (kinda).